MJ12358/Roomba-Python/README.md

-Roomba980-Python
+# Roomba-Python

 ================

 Unofficial iRobot Roomba python library (SDK).

-Thanks to https://github.com/koalazak/dorita980 where much of the inner workings were derived from.
+Thanks to <https://github.com/koalazak/dorita980> where much of the inner workings were derived from.
 Thanks to Matthew Garrett <mjg59@srcf.ucam.org> for figuring out how to get passwords from iRobots aws cloud.

 **NEW V2.0c 16/3/2021** All new re-write.
 **NEW 9/12/2021** Updated password.py can now get passwords for robots from the cloud
-**NEW 19/6/2024: Support for Python 3.6 and earlier is now dropped**
+**NEW 19/6/2024: Support for Python 3.6 and earlier is now dropped** **NEW 28/01/2025** Add initwifi script from [kFYatek](https://github.com/kFYatek/Roomba980-Python/tree/initwifi).

 **NOTE: With the latest release of firmware (3.20.7) Robots are no longer reporting tracking information, therefore realtime maps will not work**

 ## New Features

 * Now re-written as asyncio application
 * Only Python 3.7 and above are supported
 * supports 600, 900, i, and s series Roombas (all WiFi connected roombas)